sendemina/sen-portfolio/README.md

 ## PROJECTS

-## I. Inlandish WIP
+## I. Inlandish (WIP)

+Unity project
-Complex simulation of a village, made in Unity.
-People choose their professions, fulfill their needs, and pass down their knowledge to the little ones, creating their own culture in the meantime.
+A self-organizing virtual village capable of developing its own culture and emergent behaviors.
+People choose their professions, practice their craft, fulfill their needs, and pass down their knowledge to the little ones.

 [Video](https://youtu.be/4Tig5VRbbjQ)

 ![Image](https://github.com/user-attachments/assets/314687bf-0866-46a2-b234-54ec6de8a055)

 ## II.
 Arboreal Santuary

+Unity project
+artiwork made in Krita
 Meditation app that creates a procedural tree for each session and saves it to the calendar-garden.
+Built procedural generation and animation systems for trees in Unity, enabling dynamic, unique plant life within a living digital environment.
+Developed an efficient seed-based saving and rendering system, ensuring each generated tree could be reproduced with minimal performance overhead.

 [Watch the video](https://www.youtube.com/watch?v=pVTOQnV0uS8)